leileili/CommunicationStrategyInAngularJS/README.md

 This last technique is what I am going to introduce and I think it's the best approach within the known methods of communication of components.
 It is similar to emit/broadcast above but much more efficient.

-Using publish and subscribe, I built a custom pub/sub system where A can directly reach A's other communication parties through a simple map in the middle man, CommunicationManager:
+Using publish and subscribe, <b>I built a custom pub/sub system</b> where A can directly reach A's other communication parties through a simple map in the middle man, CommunicationManager:

 	this.publish = function(topicName, data){
 		 var topic = this.topicMap[topicName];